Jay-Nindu/neural-net-in-cxx/README.md

 ![cppImplementation](Graphs/cppImplementation.png)

+We can see that the y axis has a different scale - at the moment I believe this is due to my implementation of mse loss and potentially due to using a different divisor.
 So overall I am happy to say that my c++ neural network implementation is a success!

 ## An explanation of my neural network implementation
 a.k.a an explanation of the theory behind gradient descent